-The Commission has also applied its regulations to permit political committees to transfer monetary contributions, which it previously received, from the committee's depository account to investment accounts maintained with securities investment firms.
-Advisory Opinions 1999-8, 1997-6, 1986-18, and 1980-39.
-However, as made clear in the regulations and applied in the opinions, such funds must be returned to a committee depository account before the funds can be used to make expenditures or other disbursements.11
+- making a contribution to the committee.
+The Commission did not require the liquidation - 2 of the stock within any set time period after its receipt by the committee; nor did it - 3 require the deposit of the proceeds in the committee's depository account within any - 4 prescribed period. - 5 The Commission has also applied its regulations to permit political committees to - 6 transfer monetary contributions, which it previously received, from the committee's - 7 depository account to investment accounts maintained with securities investment firms. - 8 Advisory Opinions 1999-8, 1997-6, 1986-18, and 1980-39.
+However, as made clear in - 9 the regulations and applied in the opinions, such funds must be returned to a committee - depository account before the funds can be used to make expenditures or other - 11 disbursements.11

-Your request entails the receipt of stocks in publicly traded and non-publicly traded companies, the holding of some of those stocks for a period that may be longer than the ten day period referred to in 11 CFR 103.3(a), the liquidation of such stocks, and contributions to Federal candidates.
+Your request entails the receipt of stocks in publicly traded and non-publicly traded companies, the holding of some of those stocks for a period that may be longer than the ten day period referred to in 11 CFR 103.3(a), the liquidation of such stocks, and

+15 contributions to Federal candidates.